klogging/klogging.io/docs/configuration/context-items.md

 # Context Items

+Much of the power of Klogging is in the way you can include context information in log events.

 ## Base Context

 You can specify items to add to every Klogging log event in your application.